tonethar/IGME-330-Spring-2020/weekly/week-02B-notes.md

 ![Drawing State Stack](./_images/drawing-stack.jpg)

 2. [HW - Sine Wave](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-sine-wave.md) - this isn't HW, it's a demo.
-Here we are going to build both a static sine wave, and an animated one, and maybe give you some ideas for Project 1.
+Here we are going to explore common periodic functions by building both a static sine wave, and an animated one, and maybe give you some ideas for Project 1.
 Be sure to follow along!

 3. Phyllotaxis - Algorithmic Botany